 PSYCHOLOGY: As a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC), the Central Arkansas Veterans Healthcare System Psychology Fellowship program adheres to the APPIC policy regarding recruitment, offers and acceptances of positions for training.
-Our program will review applications received by the deadline of January 7, 2022 and quickly contact applicants concerning the status of their application.
+Our program will review applications received by the deadline of January 6, 2023 and quickly contact applicants concerning the status of their application.
 Those invited to interview for the position will be given additional information at that time concerning the interview process.
 We hope to be post pandemic, but if not, interviews will be conducted virtually.
 Our fellowship training committee will meet in early February to make selections and rank candidates.
-We will be following the APPIC Notification Guidelines and make Psychology offers on February 22, 2022.
+We will be following the APPIC Notification Guidelines for offers and Common Hold Date.

-SOCIAL WORK: For the Recruitment year 2022-2023, the nine PSR Fellowship Sites, agree to adhere to a common date to make first offers to social work fellow candidates.
-At the time of this printing, the date is not available.
+SOCIAL WORK: For the Recruitment year 2023-2024, the nine PSR Fellowship Sites, agree to adhere to a common date to make first offers to social work fellow candidates.
+Offers will be made on March 16, 2023 between 11 am - 2 pm (CST).
 No site will initiate an offer to a social work candidate prior to this date (TBD).
 Each site may make offers to candidates after this date.